Arc'teryx Bora AR 61 Review

 Our Analysis and Test Results

-In general, the Bora is an extremely comfortable pack, so much so that it earned the only 10 out of 10 in the comfort metric.
-Its waist belt and shoulder straps are made of a solid chunk of foam that provides lots of padding.
+In general, the Bora is an extremely comfortable pack and earned high marks in this metric.
+Its waist belt and shoulder straps are solid chunks of foam that provide lots of padding.
 For a few testers, especially those with smaller frames didn't like the way the hip belt or shoulder straps sat quite as much as those with a larger build did; this is due to the width and bulk of the straps.
 The back paneling is also not for everyone.
-This Thermo-molded Tegris framesheet is bulky, and if the pack is too large for you, the paneling could rub or get in the way more than it helps.
-For a pack with narrower shoulder straps, we'd recommend the Thule Versant 60 or the Lowe Alpine Manaslu.
+This Thermo-molded Tegris frame sheet is bulky, and if the pack is too large for you, the paneling could rub or get in the way more than it helps.

 Though this pack's claimed weight is 4 pounds 14 ounces (4.94 on our scale), it carries surprisingly light.
-Despite its incredibly durable fabric and solid back panel, the pack felt comparable in weight to the Mountain Hardwear Ozonic, since it carries so well.
+Despite its incredibly durable fabric and solid back panel, the pack felt comparable in weight to some of the lighter models, since it carries so well.
 We were surprised by how light this pack feels when it is on.
-It is on the heavier end of the spectrum out of the packs in this review, but it feels as light as the Osprey Aura 65 AG.
-Both of these backs are burly and provide lots of support while remaining light on the back.

 Total Volume = 75 L